ksuzuki/Sevenri/doc/Manuals/Sevenri_Users_Manual/src/Contributing.md

 * When the issue is a non-slix issue, just write a short description.
 * When the issue is a slix-wise issue, write "SLIX: " then a short description.
-* When the issue is regarding a slix, write the "slix-name: " then a short description.
+* When the issue is regarding a slix, write "slix-name: " then a short description.
 * When the issue is regarding slixes, write "slix-name1, slix-name2,...: " then a short description.

 Apply appropriate label when possible.